Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Introduction

-\subsubsection{Discrete setting}
+\subsubsection{\bf \textit{Discrete setting}}

-Our first graph curvature result in the discrete case, is a generalization and sharpening of structural curvature bounds (curvature bounds in terms of the structure of the graph) of~\cite{LY}.
-Of course an immediate consequence of the structural curvature bounds is that the best lower bound $\K_{G,x}(\N)$ is well-defined for the most general Laplacian. \begin{theorem} Any vertex $x$ in any weighted graph $G$ (with possibly asymmetric edge weights) satisfies
+Our first graph curvature result, is a generalization and sharpening of the structural curvature bounds (curvature bounds in terms of the structure of the graph) of~\cite{LY}.
+Of course an immediate consequence of the structural curvature bounds is that the best lower bound $\K_{G,x}(\N)$ at a vertex $x$, is well-defined for the most general discrete Laplacian.
+Let us briefly recall that if

+holds for all functions, then, $\K$ is a lower bound for the $\N$-Bakry-\'Emery Ricci curvature at the vertex $x$.
+Hence, $\K_{G,x}(\N)$ is largest such $\K$.
+See \S \ref{sec:disc-curv} for details on the definition of curvature bounds and for more on the terminologies involved.
+Throughout these notes, $\K_{G_1,x}$, $\K_{G_2,p}$ and $\K_{(x,p)}$ denote the best (largest) lower curvature bound i.e. the curvature functions at $x\in G_1$, $p \in G_2$ and $\left(x,p \right) \in G_1 {_\alpha\diamond_\beta} G_2$ respectively (these are functions of $\N$).
+Notice that here $\N \in (0,\infty]$.
+In the discrete setting, we are interested in both upper and lower bounds on the curvature functions; this is due to the fact that the curvature function is a result of an optimization problem and as a result, there is no formula to compute it in general; therefore finding good upper and lower bounds helps ball parking the curvature function more closely.